GuardianRG/octalysisprime/manuscript/landing.md

 #### Earning Your Octalysis Certificate

-Finally, you might want to see if you have what it takes to earn your Octalysis Certificate Level I or Level II.
-(In the future, once 40 people worldwide earn Level II, the Level III Certificate may also be unlocked.)
+Finally, you might want to see if you have what it takes to earn your Octalysis Certificate Level I or even Level II.

 W> ##### Navigate with Orange Arrows
 W>